young-oct/OCT-sparse-estimation-with-CDL-framework/README.md

 ![image-20210311173518567](https://tva1.sinaimg.cn/large/008eGmZEly1gogofzrsawj318g0p0wv8.jpg)

 <sub>Figure 1.
 From left to right: OCT images of a middle ear, index finger (palmar view), index finger (side view), and onion slice.
-The top row images are obtained from conventional OCT image processing produced from DFT of the histogram and mean subtraction.
+The top row images are obtained from conventional OCT image processing produced from DFT of the histogram, mean subtractionand median filter.
 Both sets of images are mapped onto 256-greyscale intensities.
-The original images are displayed from 120-255 in grayscale values, the sparse images are displayed in the range of 0-255.<sub>
+The original images are displayed from 120-255 in grayscale values, the sparse images are displayed in the range of 0-255.
+White arrow in the orignal image indicates the PSF artefacts<sub>

 ## Dataset